 3. Supports Liver Health

 - Scavenges cadmium: Cadmium exposure is not as far-fetched as you may think.
 You’re exposed to trace amounts of it through foods like shellfish and liver and kidney meats as well as cigarette smoke.
 It is extremely harsh on your liver.
-Holy basil can help protect your liver by scavenging cadmium from your system.
+Holy basil, as well as other herbs like garlic and cilantro, can help protect your liver by binding to cadmium.
+The resultant compound is then removed from your system.

 - Stabilizes the liver membrane: This is important for protection from drug-induced liver damage.